onqtam/headjack/docs/why/SYSTEM.md

 https://img.ifunny.co/images/a48d5b157383f50d5d8b87a8b0932da18b9791ecb6ed94fd01eef4490fe84579_3.jpg
 https://www.reddit.com/media?url=https%3A%2F%2Fi.redd.it%2Fiadihpjrjui71.

+> "There are no passengers on spaceship earth.
+We are all crew." - [Marshall McLuhan](https://www.azquotes.com/quote/195272)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Consumerism
 ██████████████████████████████████████████████████████████████████

+the century of the self

 > "We have to move out of a model of person that is exhausted by the notions of consumer and citizen." - [John Vervaeke](https://youtu.be/Ft_7n3eUytQ?t=4119)